Where to See Christmas Tree Lightings in San Francisco

 Mom-and-pop shops line the charming streets and parking is free of charge, making you question why you would ever dwell anywhere different.
-While it’s tempting to settle in to town and start relaxing right away, the idea of having a hearty lunch sounds too good to ignore.
+While it’s tempting to settle into town and start relaxing right away, the idea of having a hearty lunch sounds too good to ignore.
 After cruising through downtown and making note of the shops to visit later, drive north on the 101 through Eureka, and turn onto the 255 to cross the bridge to Samoa.

 While the food at Samoa Cookhouse is undoubtedly the star of the show, don’t leave without taking a look at the museum.
 The logging industry was pivotal to the inhabitants of Northern California and served an important role in California’s history, making the exhibits here well worth the time.

 Waking up feels so refreshing after a wonderful night’s sleep, though finding the motivation to climb out from beneath the down comforter takes considerably more convincing.
 But the clawfoot tub beckons to be used, so light the fireplace, grab a good book, and step into your luxurious bath.
 Since the day is already off to a good start, keep the leisure going with a delicious gourmet breakfast downstairs.
 Sip freshly roasted coffee as you choose the perfect house-made pastries, local fruits, and a savory soufflé or omelet.
 After filling up on these regional creations, it’s time to hop in the car and start your explorations.